Online Doctor of Education K-12 Leadership (EdD)

 Featured Courses

-During the Doctor of Education Degree (EdD) in Education Leadership program, you can take various courses.
+During the Doctor of Education Degree (EdD) in K-12 Leadership program, you can take various courses.
 Here are just a few:

 The foundations of designing, conducting, and evaluating quantitative, qualitative, and mixed-methods research and the philosophical assumptions underlying these approaches.
 Topics covered include: identifying a research problem, reviewing the literature, specifying a purpose, writing research questions and hypotheses, and collecting and analyzing data.